pulumi/pulumi-hugo/themes/default/content/blog/pulumi-now-supports-atlassian-identity/index.md

 ## Creating a new Pulumi account using your Atlassian identity

 To get started using your Atlassian identity, you can navigate to
-<https://app.pulumi.com> and click the Atlassian button to authenticate.
+<https://app.pulumi.com> and select the Atlassian button to authenticate.
-If you are already logged-in to Pulumi, you should first logout and then head back to the Pulumi Console.
+If you are already logged-in to Pulumi, you should first logout and then head back to the Pulumi Service.

 ![atlassian-1](./atlassian-1.png)